luketas/soccer-ai/README.md

 ## Credits

-Developed by [Your Name] using Three.js
+Developed by Lucas Franco using Three.js

 ## License